Intrinsic Information Flow in Structureless NP Search

 From this perspective, an algorithm $A$ solving an instance $x$ incurs cost $c(A,x)$ and accumulates a bounded amount of mutual information about the hidden solution.
 Exact recovery requires that the accumulated information match the entropy of the solution.
 Accordingly, the cost required for recovery is governed by the intrinsic information rate of the access interface: higher-rate interfaces permit the requisite information to be acquired with fewer probes (lower cost), whereas lower-rate interfaces necessitate more.
 As a manifestation of this principle, the psocid model isolates an extreme access regime in which this intrinsic rate vanishes exponentially.
 Consequently, exponentially many probes are required for reliable witness recovery.

-Within NP search, it is natural to ask whether other problems admit similarly low-capacity access regimes.
-Our analysis of the psocid model illustrates that exponential search behavior may arise whenever the intrinsic information flow of the interface yields only vanishing information gain per interaction.
+Within NP search, it is natural to ask whether other problems - perhaps in certain critical instances or in later stages of the search - admit similarly low-capacity access regimes.
+Our analysis of the psocid model suggests that exponential search behavior may arise whenever the intrinsic information flow of the interface yields vanishing information gain per interaction.

 {A.\arabic{equation}} {A.\arabic{subsection}}